Coaching, Executive coaching, Job transition, Leadership, Personal Development, Personal Growth

 1. Wisdom ≠ Completion

 Being experienced doesn’t mean being finished.
 In fact, the most impactful leaders I work with have a quiet discipline of continually revisiting what they think they know.
-Coaching doesn’t replace your expertise; it refines how you use it, especially under new pressures or in changing environments.
-(Think AI, hybrid working, organizational change, etc.)
+Coaching doesn’t replace your expertise; it refines how you use it—especially under new pressures or in changing environments (think AI, hybrid working, organizational shifts, and more).

 2. Habits Harden Quietly